7 Best Cold Plunge Tubs: The Ultimate Buyer’s Guide

 Water Chillers To Consider

-- Active Aqua 1/2 HP Chiller – A better alternative than most water chillers listed above.
+- Active Aqua Chiller 1/2 HP – A better alternative than most water chillers listed above.
 This chiller is a great choice for going the DIY route or those looking to save money.

-- Active Aqua 1 HP Chiller – The best water chiller on the market.
+- Active Aqua Chiller 1 HP – The best water chiller on the market.
 I recommend buying a tub (from the options listed at the top of this article) without the chiller, and buying this one instead.
 From my testing it’s the most reliable chiller and the customer support is top notch.

 What to look for Before buying